opencdms-project/project-advisory-team/README.md

 # OpenCDMS

-OpenCDMS is a single-reference free open-source Climate Data Management System based on tested software practices.
+OpenCDMS is a single-reference free open-source Climate and Hydrological Data Management System based on tested software practices.
-It stores observational data concerning water, weather and climate in a secure and flexible manner and enables extracting useful information from the data.
+It stores observational data concerning water, weather, hydrology and climate in a secure and flexible manner and enables extracting useful information from the data.

 OpenCDMS is intended to be used by the National Meteorological